Why Choose MBFS CUSO

 MBFS can answer any questions you may have regarding participation loans and can even help you get started.

 MBFS offers comprehensive training to credit union boards of directors and senior management on a wide variety of topics.
 Training is available in person or virtually and is tailored to meet each credit union’s specific needs, e.g.:

-70 percent of credit unions over $50 million in assets have at least one commercial loan on the books.
-That doesn’t include business purpose loans under $50,000 or residential rental properties that do not meet the regulatory definition of a business loan).
+Yes!
+Seventy percent of credit unions with over $50 million in assets have at least one commercial loan on the books.
+(This does not include business purpose loans under $50,000 or residential rental properties that do not meet the regulatory definition of a business loan).

 Resources may include:

 To fulfill your request, please provide the following:

 * = Required field.Close